jin-gizmo/docma/doc/user-guide/03-templates/02-config-file.md

 Unlike imports, dynamically referenced content documents must be in HTML or PDF format.
 There is no compilation of other formats to HTML.

+!!! tip
-> It is *strongly* recommended to include all content files in the template
-> itself (e.g using [document imports](#document-imports) for remote files).
+    It is *strongly* recommended to include all content files in the template itself (e.g using [document imports](#document-imports) for remote files).
-> This will be faster and more predictable at run-time as well as
-> improving traceability of documents.
+    This will be faster and more predictable at run-time as well as improving traceability of documents.

 For example: